Stacked log lines considered harmful

 Canonical log line #

-Stripe took the middleware approach to its logical conclusion with what they call the canonical log line.
-Every request produces a single structured line containing everything that happened during that request - auth type, DB query count, rate limit status, team ownership:
+Stripe took this further with what they call the canonical log line : one structured line per request, but with every dimension you might want to query on.
+Auth type, DB query count, rate limit status, team ownership:

 canonical-log-line alloc_count=9123 auth_type=api_key